rutgurk/mailordercoffee-workshop/README.md

 #### Windows:

-1. Create a new directory in the `C:\` drive called `Gradle`
+1. Create a new directory in the `C:\` drive called `Gradle`.
     ```
     > C:\Gradle
     ```
 2. Go to the [Gradle Installation](https://gradle.org/install/) page.
 3. Navigate to the section that reads **Install Manually**
 4. Click the download link for the **Complete** distribution (includes sources and docs).
-5. When the download completes, move the `zip` archive into `C:\Gradle`
+5. When the download completes, move the `zip` archive into `C:\Gradle`.
-6. Extract the archive using an [archive tool](https://lifehacker.com/the-best-file-archive-utility-for-windows-5820410) of your choice
+6. Extract the archive using an [archive tool](https://lifehacker.com/the-best-file-archive-utility-for-windows-5820410) of your choice.
 7. [Open a Windows Command Prompt](https://www.lifewire.com/how-to-open-command-prompt-2618089) and verify the installation:
     ```
     > gradle -v
     ```

 <br />

 ### Install Android Studio